For a successful holiday, here is your checklist to check before you hit the road:

-For locations:
+For pitches:

 For rentals:

-√ Provide a check, a credit card for imprint, or cash for the deposit of your accommodation (250 €).
+√ Bring a cheque, a credit card for your fingerprint, or cash for the deposit of your accommodation (250 €), requested on arrival.

 Welcome to our digital booklet!